Expert Witness Services

 Both plaintiff and defense clients rely upon affirmative damages reports to determine the total economic loss from specific events.
 In affirmative reports we often calculate lost earning capacity, lost fringe benefits, the replacement value of household services, and the lifetime cost of future medical care.
 In the determination of the total economic loss we are also mindful of all necessary deductions including residual earning capacity, residual fringe benefits, personal consumption expenditures (death cases) and any legally required deductions for collateral benefit streams.

-Critiques of the opposing economist’s analysis
+Critiques of the Opposing Economist’s Analysis

 In providing a critique of the opposing economist’s report our goal is to assist our client in understanding the economic principles employed in the analysis and how various assumptions employed may have resulted in a likely misstatement of the true economic damages in the particular matter which results in an unreliable presentation of economic damages to the jury.
 This then opens the case to presenting our own economic damages report.